d5c0d3/PowerBI-3Dscatter/README.md

 ---

-**NOTE**

-Use only characters and numbers in your package name since special characters (even "-") can throw errors when `pbiviz start` is executed.
+**NOTE:** Use only characters and numbers in your package name since special characters (even "-") can throw errors when `pbiviz start` is executed.

 ---